Jayashrita/MD_practical_CADD/README.md

 - Choice of forcefields, time steps, integrators, temperature, pressure, volume of box, PBC
 - How do you enforce constant temperature or pressure
 - How does equilibration protocol influence simulation?
 Why should you equilibrate.
-2. Figure out role of water in ligand binding/unbinding processes.
-Find out which protein residues are interacting with the ligand.
+2. Find out which protein residues are interacting with the ligand.
 3. How does simulation temperature influence ligand unbinding and protein conformational changes?
-What kind of quantitative analysis would give you some idea about the effect of temperature?
-4. Do some literature search to figure out unbinding pathways of ligands from T4-Lysozyme.
-Can you comment something about unbinding pathways from your simulations?
+4. What kind of quantitative analysis would give you some idea about the effect of temperature?